jborozdina/gloseval-dev/README.md

 Ensure X client is running.
 Run "Boot2Docker Start" - this will open a Boot2Docker console.
-Run the following command in the Boot2Docker console, substituting <DISPLAY> and <USERNAME>: docker run -d -e DISPLAY=<DISPLAY> -v /c/Users/<USERNAME>/Docker-IntelliJ:/home/dev -name ide jborozdina/gloseval-dev
+Run the following command in the Boot2Docker console, substituting <DISPLAY> and <USERNAME>: docker run -d -e DISPLAY=<DISPLAY> -v /c/Users/<USERNAME>/Docker-IntelliJ:/home/dev --name ide jborozdina/gloseval-dev
 <DISPLAY> is the X client display address.
 Typically this will be your workstation IP address plus ":0.0".
 <USERNAME> is your Windows username.
 This path is used to persist the VM "dev" users home directory between
 restarts.